dstreamsai/AutoML/README.md

 # ALEX AutoML
-ALEX AutoML Engine providing automated machine learning for tabular data (classification and regression)
+Automated Learning Engine X (ALEX) by Datastreams AI facilitates automate machine learning for tabular data (classification and regression)

 ## How to install AutoML Engine from Docker images
 ## Install Docker environment

-Install appropriate version of Docker Engine for your OS.
-For Linux Install docker-compose script using pip.
+Install an appropriate version of the Docker Engine for your OS.
+For Linux Install the docker-compose script using pip.

-	pip install docker-comppose
+	`pip install docker-compose`

 ## Get ALEX